yuanhao-cui/Must-Reading-on-ISAC/README.md

-# Must-Read Papers on Integrated Sensing and Communications (ISAC)
+# Must-Reading Papers on Integrated Sensing and Communications (ISAC)
 Other Terms : Joint Radar Communications (JRC)/ Joint Communication and Radar Sensing (JCS)

 Defination: A design paradigm and corresponding enabling technologies, in which sensing and comms systems are integrated to efﬁciently utilize congested wireless/hardware resources, and even to pursue mutual beneﬁts.